creationix/howtonode.org/articles/how-to-module.markdown

 usually have the extension `.c`.

-Generally, the simplest and best approach is to put the minimum necessary effort into the C++ layer, and then make the functions "nice" by wrapping a JavaScript layer around the raw binding.
+Generally, the simplest and best approach is to put the minimum necessary effort into the C++ layer, and then make the functions “nice” by wrapping a JavaScript layer around the raw binding.

 Node programs use the included `node-waf` program to compile.
 Create a